-National Medical Support Notice
+Health Insurance: National Medical Support Notice

-The National Medical Support Notice is a court order that requires the noncustodial parent’s employer (or other person providing health insurance) to enroll the child in the parent’s health insurance plan.
+- The National Medical Support Notice is a court order that requires the noncustodial parent’s employer (or other person providing health insurance) to enroll the child(ren) in the parent’s health insurance plan.

-The order also authorizes the employer to deduct the cost of the health care premiums from the noncustodial parent's earnings.
+- The order also authorizes the employer to deduct the cost of the health care premiums from the noncustodial parent's earnings.

-Employers must follow strict timelines to comply with the National Medical Support Notice.
+- Employers must follow strict timelines to comply with the National Medical Support Notice.

 - Paycheck deductions should begin within the first 30-day period of receiving the National Medical Support Notice.
 Employers may not deduct wages for a date prior to receipt of the Notice.

-Within 40 business days, the employer must provide the Department of Child Support Services with:
+Within 40 business days, the plan administrator or employer must provide the DCSS with:

 - A description of the coverage available